MeemeeLab/node-anime-viewer/README.md

 # node-anime-viewer
 Nodejs implementation of ani-cli.

-This project is very active and updated regularly.
-Don't forget to update regularly!
+# This project is not maintained regularly.
+The gogoanime website updates too quickly and we can't catch up.

 ### Issue (Feature request), Pull request are welcome!